How to prevent clutter before it starts, and habits that help you keep it that way

 Clearance sales, garage sales, estate sales, holiday sales, etc. They all give the appearance of scarcity and invoke the emotion of FOMO (fear of missing out) and/or the thought process of (I am getting a bargain) can’t beat that, right?!

-4. Buy items that are multple purpose
+4. Buy items that are multiple-purpose

 See a few of these below.

-5. Shop online but avoid the add ons
+5. Shop online but avoid the add-ons

 But when you shop online, you don’t experience all of these things.
 Which can help reduce the number of items you buy.
-What you do need to watch out for is the upsells or add ons.
+What you do need to watch out for is the upsells or add-ons.

-Then shop online for other things you need but try to avoid the pop-ups.
+Then shop online for other things you need, but try to avoid the pop-ups.

 Make it a point to give room for life and new things.
-Letting go of old items maybe letting go of your old life and that is ok.
+Letting go of old items may be letting go of your old life, and that is ok.

 7. Opt for experiences over tangible gifts

 This can also work for family members who love to spoil their little ones.
-Ask family members to give tickets to a fun event or spend the day doing a unique activity instead of a new toy.
+Ask family members to give tickets to a fun event or spend the day doing a unique activity instead of buying a new toy.

 8. Let go of items that no longer serve you

-Some ideas are like clothes, toys, knickknacks, kitchen appliances, shoes, etc.
+Some ideas are like clothes, toys, knick-knacks, kitchen appliances, shoes, etc.

 9. Borrow items

-10. Ask your self 3 questions
+10. Ask yourself 3 questions

 Before you bring anything into the home, ask yourself 3 questions.

-1. How often will I use it?
+How often will I use it?

-2. Will it grow with my family?
+Will it grow with my family?

-Often we start to see our daily environment as a blur walking past things that aren’t in their right places.
+Often, we start to see our daily environment as a blur, walking past things that aren’t in their right places.
 Pile shifting unconsciously to make room.

 Clutter is the silent killer of productivity.
 It can easily creep up on you, slowing your workflow to a crawl, and before you know it, you’ve got a full-blown clutter problem on your hands.
 But it’s not too late to turn things around!
 It’s easy to prevent clutter from accumulating in the first place with these simple habits you can create in your life.